Crowds21/sheffield_acs/pages/Sequence to Sequence Models, Attention and the Transformer with applications to Neural Machine Translation.md

 - Evaluation Human Judgements and Automatic Metrics
 	- ((647ce706-e857-46d8-a5ca-5d835b536645))
 		- Is this a good translation?
+		- How does this translation compare to the other one?
 	- ((647ce70b-ed80-4bfb-b6f1-50c362b8c19e))
+		-
 	- ((647ce711-a912-4461-8053-59723c384aeb))
 	  collapsed:: true
 		- BLEU (Papineni et al., 2002)